 My sister came into the kitchen this morning as I was preparing to make garden egg sauce and she said, “Sis, isn’t this that sauce we hated as kids”.
 I told her, “Believe me, I now eat many of the things I hated as a child, so why not this one too”.

 - Wash and take off the stalks on the garden eggs.
 Then boil till the garden eggs are tender, and the skin can peel easily.
+Douse the boiled garden egg in cold water so it is easier to peel the skin off.
 Peeling the skin is optional

 - Add your seasonings, if you have stock, add a cup.

 - When the pepper is cooked and the water has reduced completely, add the garden egg and the fish.

 - Cook for an additional 7 – 10 minutes with the lid on.

 Garden Egg Sauce is most popularly served with boiled yam, you can pair it with anything you want.
 Serve warm.